Art and Design

 Yinka Shonibare

-The Art department consists of five large-scale art studios, in which the facilities are vast.
-Our studios house a range of professional pottery/ceramics equipment, including two large kilns and potters’ wheels.
+The Art department consists of five large-scale art studios with a range of facilities.
+Our studios house a range of professional pottery/ceramics equipment, including two kilns and potters’ wheels.
 Expert teachers and technicians are available to support students develop their skills and ideas with these specialist materials.
 The department also includes a fully functional dark room, consisting of five professional enlargers and photographic equipment to print in A4 to A1 formats.
-Our screen-printing and etching equipment is also available to enable students to explore further ways of showing and encapsulating their ideas through process and technique.
+Our screen-printing and etching equipment is also available to enable students to explore further ways of expressing their ideas through process and technique.

 Head of Creative Arts and Technology